ezwang/chess/README.txt

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

-    It took a while to think of a good structure for the networking.
-I originally considered Java Serialization, but went with Google GSON to alleviate potential security vulnerabilities.

     There were a lot of special cases for castling/en passant.
 Adding unit tests helped to catch most of them.